-If the employee on the other end of the drive-thru speaker sounds muffled, imagine how you sound when they’re trying to take your order.
+If the employee on the other end of the drive-through speaker sounds muffled, imagine how you sound when they’re trying to take your order.
 Getting annoyed when you need to repeat an order helps exactly no one—least of all, yourself.
 “We want to get your order right, so we may ask you to repeat yourself to get the details correct,” says Jason.
 “We’re not trying to insult you when we ask for clarification on an order.”

 Special requests are going to take time

 If you want your fries “fresh,” it’s going to be a minute (or more).
 A common grievance among fast-food workers seems to be when customers insist on fresh fries, or try to duck and dodge those they don’t deem fresh by requesting them without salt (which then forces the fry cook to make a separate batch).
 “Especially during the lunch rush, we’re constantly moving orders along, so the fries are nearly always ‘fresh,'” says Louisa, who worked in fast food throughout high school and college.
 “If you want something specific, you’re going to have to be patient for it.”
 Find out how your favorite fast food chains got their names.

 Treat others as you want to be treated